Tawfic-AB/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2. A C function that locates a character in a string.
    - Returns a pointer to the first occurrence of the char c in the string s, or NULL if the character is not found.

+3. A C that gets the length of a prefix substring.
+   - Returns the number of bytes in the initial segment of s which consist only of bytes from accept.